 Glenelg East

-Since 2014 the EPA has managed an assessment program to monitor groundwater and soil vapour coming from the former Glenelg Dry Cleaners at 37–41 Cliff Street.
+After some initial work in 2011, the EPA has managed an assessment program to monitor groundwater and soil vapour coming from the former Glenelg Dry Cleaners at 37–41 Cliff Street.

 It has also been regulating the assessment of groundwater contamination originating from various other sites in the area including a former blacksmiths site since 1996, the dry cleaner since 2002 and a service station since 2008.
 Groundwater will remain contaminated in the area for the foreseeable future.

 On 20 December 2018, the EPA established a Groundwater Prohibition Area in areas of Glenelg, Glenelg East and Glenelg South.
-The purpose of this initiative is to protect both current and future landholders from accessing the contaminated groundwater via a bore.

 Before a determination on the prohibition was made, the EPA consulted the local community to provide information and seek feedback on the proposal.
 The engagement process was effective in helping the EPA to understand how current bore owners are using their bore water and at what depth.
 As a result of community feedback, a change in the depth and breadth of the prohibition from the original proposal has been made, enabling residents to continue to access uncontaminated aquifers.